-A bill with bipartisan support that would keep standardized test scores from taking on even greater importance in the lives of teachers and students in Michigan got a hearing in a state House committee last week—but no vote.
+A bill with bipartisan support that would keep standardized test scores from taking on even greater importance in the lives of teachers and students in Michigan passed out of the House Education Reform Committee on Thursday.

 Hundreds of educators and parents have contacted legislators in support of House Bill 5707, a measure that would keep the percentage of an educator’s evaluation that is tied to student growth measures at 25 percent instead of jumping to 40 percent this school year.